thedunston/bash_zt_auth/README.md

 `chmod +x /etc/cron.hourly/zt-deauth.sh`

-Every hour, each node's last login will be checked to see if the number of hours have passed when it will be expired.
+Every hour, each node's last authorization timestamp will be checked to see if the number of hours have passed when it will be expired.

 Then copy the zt_auth.sh script anywhere you like.